Cernunnos: Pillar of the Boatmen

-The Pillar of the Boatmen is a Gallo-Roman carved pillar discovered in 1711 under the choir of Notre-Dame de Paris.
-It is a religious monument, with depictions of Roman gods (Jupiter, Vulcan, and Castor and Pollux) alongside native Gaulish deities (such as Esus and Smertrios), dedicated by a corporation of boatmen from the city of Lutetia (Roman Paris).
+The Gallo-Roman Pillar of the Boatmen was discovered in 1711 under the choir of Notre-Dame de Paris.
+It is a religious monument, with depictions of Roman gods (Jupiter, Vulcan, and Castor and Pollux) alongside native Gaulish deities, such as Esus and Smertrios, dedicated by a corporation of boatmen from the city of Lutetia (Roman Paris).
 The dedication dates it to the reign of Tiberius (14-37 CE).
 Legends below the images identify the Roman and Gaulish deities by name.
 In fact, this is the only monument on which Celtic deities are identified by name with captions.

-On one block from the pillar, a frowning, bearded figure is depicted from the shoulder up.
+On one block from the pillar, a frowning, bearded figure is depicted from the shoulders up.
 His face is human, but his upper head is animal-like: hairless and bulging.
-Atop his head is a pair of bifid deer's antlers, with two short, pointed extrusions (perhaps ears or bull's horns) between them.
-A torc hangs on each of his antlers.
-The lower half of the block is lost, but given its original height, the figure could not have been standing.
-Therefore (in line with other figures identified as Cernunnos) the panel is often believed to have originally shown him cross-legged.
+Atop his head is a pair of bifid deer's antlers, with a torc hanging from each one, and between the antlers are two triangular extrusions (perhaps ears or bull's horns).
+The lower half of the block is lost; given its original height, the figure could not have been standing, so the panel is believed to have originally shown him cross-legged.

 Above the antlered figure is a one-word legend.
 When information about the pillar was published in 1711, this legend was reported as "Cernunnos".
 However, the block is now badly damaged.
 Many of the letters are only partially visible; the letter "C" is entirely gone.
 Joshua Whatmough has gone as far as to say that in its present state "only 'nn' is certain".
 The reading from 1711 has sometimes been mistrusted.
 Joseph Vendryes and Whatmough argue (following the Dacia inscription) that it read "Cernennos".
-Françoise Le Roux was sceptical about the existence of the final "s".
+Françoise Le Roux was skeptical about the existence of the final "s".